Kadirseidu/Linux-server-hardening/README.md

 # Linux-server-hardening
 # Linux Server Hardening (Ubuntu 26.04 LTS)

-Scripts I use to secure Ubuntu Servers
+> Scripts I use to secure Ubuntu Servers in production - Built for real-world sysadmin work.

-## Tools Used
-- UFW, Lynis, Fail2Ban
+## Tools: UFW | Lynis | Fail2Ban

-## What this does
+## What this does: Secures SSH, Enables Firewall, Blocks Brute-force
-- Secures SSH
-- Enables Firewall
-- Runs security audit